Opening dates for hunting, fishing and trapping activities in Québec remain the same.

 - avoid travelling from one region to another or from one city to another as much as possible, unless necessary;

 - keep a two-metre distance from other people at all times.

 Unless it is essential, people living in a red or orange zone should avoid travelling to a green, yellow or orange zone as well as outside of Québec.

-Hunters who still decide to travel to other regions should limit their contacts and visits to local public spaces and businesses.
+Hunters and fishers who still decide to travel to other regions should limit their contacts and visits to local public spaces and businesses.
 Necessary supplies should be bought before leaving for the hunting trip.